 Reduce carbon footprint of the asset

-Amazon also shared how they were using digital twins of new warehouses under construction to start training their army of robots that are used for order fulfillment in advance.
+Amazon also shared how they were using digital twins of new warehouses under the construction process to start training their army of robots that are used for order fulfillment in advance.

-In a follow up session called "Lifecycle Thinking with BIM", Geoff Neumayr (Chief Development Officer, San Francisco International Airport, Planning, Design & Construction), brought a lot of the above concepts home by sharing a real world example of how BIM and Digital Twin technology was being employed by the SFO airport.
+In a follow-up session called "Lifecycle Thinking with BIM", Geoff Neumayr (Chief Development Officer, San Francisco International Airport, Planning, Design & Construction), brought a lot of the above concepts home by sharing a real-world examples of how BIM and Digital Twin technology was being employed by the project manager for construction projects at SFO airport.
+Over the past 15 years, the ENR FutureTech conference hosted by Engineering New-Record (ENR) has been the place where leaders in the construction industry congregate to learn, network, and trade notes around all things related to Construction Technology.
+While the conference went virtual throughout the Covid-19 pandemic in 2020 and 2021, this year marked a return to the conference being hosted in person in downtown San Francisco, California.

-During a panel presentation titled "Innovative Safety Tech Shows Real Results", Matthew Vitti of Room Scale Labs (a San Diego based company that specializes in the development of VR delivered training platforms) made the ROI case for shifting job site safety training to virtual reality.
+During a panel presentation titled "Innovative Safety Tech Shows Real Results", Matthew Vitti of Room Scale Labs (a San Diego-based company that specializes in the development of VR-delivered training and machine learning platforms) made the ROI case for shifting job site safety training to virtual reality.
 Some of the data that was shared included:

 43% reduction in on-site safety incidents for workplaces that employed VR training

-During a panel called "Image Based Project Tracking and Management and Robotic Deployment", Lana Graf (CEO of Nextera Robotics) along with Eric Cushman (Operations Manager at Gilbane Building Co) shared details of how they partnered to create a fleet of stair climbing autonomous rover robots with a full of array of sensors and data capture instruments (e.g. LIDAR, 360 degree cameras, depth cameras, IMUs, etc) to automatically capture project progress data in a "zero-touch" manner.
-In doing so, they were able to eliminate the gap in productivity, control quality, increase speed and reduce waste.
+During a panel called "Image-Based Project Tracking and Management and Robotic Deployment", Lana Graf (CEO of Nextera Robotics) along with Eric Cushman (Operations Manager at Gilbane Building Co) shared details of how they partnered to create a fleet of stair climbing autonomous rover robots with a full of array of sensors and data capture instruments (e.g. LIDAR, 360-degree cameras, depth cameras, IMUs, etc) to automatically capture project progress data in a "zero-touch" manner.
+In doing so, they were able to eliminate the gap in information modeling, productivity, control quality, increase speed, and reduce waste.

-According to Lana, commoditization of robotic hardware is here today however the construction industry in particular suffers from a lack of real "solutions" that are integrated, scaleable and focus on specific problems.
-The path to commercialization in her opinion requires technology companies to closely partner with builders to create end-to-end solutions.
+According to Lana, commoditization of robotic hardware is here today however the construction industry in particular suffers from a lack of real "solutions" that are integrated, scaleable, and focus on specific problems.
+The path to commercialization in construction professionals her opinion, requires technology companies to closely partner with builders and construction firms to create end-to-end solutions.

-Specifically, contractors are getting off of siloed spreadsheets that have previously been used for more rudimentary workforce planning onto tools that are better suited to support scale and are more real time and proactive.
+Specifically, contractors are getting off of siloed spreadsheets that have previously been used for more rudimentary workforce planning onto tools that are better suited to support large scale and are more real-time and proactive.
 For example, Swinerton mentioned how they had 4000 employees across 20 different divisions all with different processes for labor planning.
-It was impossible to forecast 3 years in advance and effective plan for hiring needs.
-By adopting LaborChart (a Procore owned workforce planning tool), they were able to centralize all their data and gain the visibility and transparency that they required.
-The tool has yielded both hard and soft ROI in the sense that they have been able to demonstrate savings on billable craft laborers as well as "quality of work life" improvements that can improve employee retention (e.g., automated text messages that help communicate where to go each day vs. wasting time on the phone).
+It was impossible to forecast 3 years in advance and make an effective plan for hiring needs.
+By adopting LaborChart (a Procore-owned workforce planning tool), they were able to centralize all their data and gain the visibility and transparency that they required.
+The tool has yielded both hard and soft ROI in the sense that they have been able to demonstrate savings on actual costs per billable craft laborers as well as "quality of work life" improvements that can improve employee retention (e.g., automated text messages that help communicate where to go each day vs. wasting time on the phone).

-One of the biggest challenges that innovators and entrepreneurs face in launching new technologies and products within the construction industry is being able to do upfront research and customer discovery work prior to building a minimum viable product (MVP) and raising venture capital.
-To better support innovation and cultivate ground breaking ideas that have the potential to drive big impact within the industry, Turner Construction has partnered with OMERS Ventures to launch a first of its kind Entrepreneur-In-Residence (EIR) program.
+One of the biggest challenges that innovators and entrepreneurs face in launching new technologies, innovative solutions, and products within the construction industry is being able to do upfront market research and customer discovery work prior to building a minimum viable product (MVP) and raising venture capital.
+To better support innovation and cultivate groundbreaking ideas that have the potential to drive a big impact within the industry, Turner Construction has partnered with OMERS Ventures to launch a first-of-its-kind Entrepreneur-In-Residence (EIR) program.

-The program is structured around a 90 day process in which hand picked entrepreneurs are given the opportunity to embed themselves inside Turner, learn from internal employees, develop ideas/solutions and build initial prototypes.
-If a concept shows that it has legs, entrepreneurs are given the opportunity to raise funding for the business from OMERS and Turner who take equity and continue to help get the new venture off the ground.
+The program is structured around a 90-day process in which hand-picked entrepreneurs are given the opportunity to embed themselves inside Turner, learn from internal employees, develop ideas/solutions, and build initial prototypes.
+If a concept shows that it has legs, entrepreneurs are given the opportunity to raise funding for the business from OMERS and Turner who take equity in construction projects and continue to help get the new venture off the ground.

 James Barrett of Turner Construction walks through how the EIR program helps entrepreneurs go from idea to MVP in 90 days.

-During a session on "Infrastructure Intelligence", Chrissy Thom (SVP Growth, Strategy & Solutions at Jacobs) shared some key innovations that are taking shape in regards to Smart Infrastructure technologies.
+During a session on "Infrastructure Intelligence", Chrissy Thom (SVP Growth, Strategy & Solutions at Jacobs) shared some key innovations that are taking shape in regards to artificial intelligence and Smart Infrastructure technologies.
 Some of the interesting technologies that she gave a quick overview on included:

 Intelligent Transportation Systems (ITS)